-Not only for JavaScript but “scope” is a crucial fundamental concept towards any programming language.
-In JavaScript world we have separate books written only to understand the possibilities of using scopes!
-Because this fundamental concepts of scope are highly coupled towards understanding more complex design oriented concepts in JavaScript.
-If you are a JavaScript developer and do not understand scopes then take the time to read this article, it will help you to make your code more readable, isolated and maintainable.
+Scope, not only in JavaScript but in any programming language, is a crucial fundamental concept.
+As these fundamental concepts are closely tied to comprehending more complex design-oriented aspects of JavaScript.
+If you are a JavaScript developer and do not have a clear understanding of scopes, I urge you to take the time to read this article.
+It will help you make your code more readable, isolated, and maintainable.

 Story time!

-If I now ask you what’s the scope of the car and the space rocket, your answers might be similar to this
+If I were to inquire about the scope of the car and the space rocket, your answers might be similar to the following:

-- The scope of a car is the road
+- The scope of a car is limited to the road.

-- The scope of a space rocket is the space
+- The scope of a space rocket extends to space.

-Similarly, in JavaScript world we have variables that has access or might not have access at all in some particular part of your code.
-That means we use the concepts of scope in our code to control the availability of a variable that can contain a function, object or any value!
+In the JavaScript world, we encounter variables that may have access or might not have access at all in certain parts of our code.
+This means we employ the concept of scope in our code to control the availability of a variable that can hold a function, object, or any value!

-But modern JavaScript has few more types of Scope, let’s discuss about them with code examples.
+However, modern JavaScript introduces a few more types of scope.
+Let's explore them with code examples.

 Global Scope

-When we declare a variable which is not inside any function, class or block, it means that the variable is inside a global scope.
+Similar to most other programming languages, JavaScript also possesses a single global scope.
+When we declare a variable outside of any function, class, or block, it signifies that the variable belongs to the global scope.

 var name = "Foo Bar"